Published here: alraimedia.com/Home/Details?id=efaf0511-a3a1-48e6-ac9a-

 But because Iran decided to take an overt stand against US policy in Iraq and Syria, Soleimani was the chosen figure.
 However, many Iraqi leaders believe that Soleimani went beyond his mission- or at least was working against the unity of Iraq.
 The old and new examples are far too numerous to be ignored:

 - The re-election of Nuri al-Maliki for a second term: it was orchestrated by Iran despite the rejection of the Marjaiya and most Shia groups leaders.
 These quite rightly didn’t trust Maliki’s promises to share power and therefore tried to isolate the re-elected Prime Minister.
 In addition, they participated in a worldwide campaign against al-Maliki to show the world he was behind “every single catastrophe” in Iraq.
-The only reason why Iran has supported al-Maliki is because he was the only trustworthy leader, at that time, able to stand against the US establishment and ask the US forces to leave Iraq.
+The only reason why Iran has supported al-Maliki is that he was the only trustworthy leader, at that time, able to stand against the US establishment and ask the US forces to leave Iraq.

 - The election of Haidar Abadi as a Prime Minister: Soleimani, up to the last minute, did everything in his power to prevent Abadi from becoming the new PM of Iraq.
 By doing so, he provoked the animosity of the Iraqi Prime Minister, who declared him persona non-grata for some time.
 Other mediators brought the two persons back together, although without succeeding in permanently removing the tension between Abadi and Soleimani.

 - The photos of Soleimani all over Iraq and Syria: a clear message to the Americans that annoyed a lot the Iraqi officials, mainly Abadi.
 Soleimani insinuated to the world that he was behind all Iraqi victories.
 In fact, the victory of Iraq against ISIS is mainly due to the Iraqi forces, including the PMU who are part of the Iraqi population, and not due to Soleimani’s intervention.
 The last “Soleimani drop” that overflowed Abadi’s vase was the battle for Kirkuk where media propaganda gave the glory to Soleimani, marginalising Abadi.
-The Prime Minister responded by saying: “that one, who comes from Planet Mars or I don’t know from where, is attributing to himself the victory of Iraqi forces in Kirkuk: this is unacceptable”.
+The Prime Minister responded by saying: “that one, who comes from Planet Mars or I don’t know from where is attributing to himself the victory of Iraqi forces in Kirkuk: this is unacceptable”.

 All that is one series of events: but it is the latest development that created a split among the Shia, including in the camp attributed to Soleimani.
 Everything started when the Iranian General decided that Haidar Abadi is indeed the right person to be given the leadership of Iraq and “deserves to have a renewed mandate”.
 Abadi was not unhappy, on the contrary: he wants to remain as a Prime Minister.
 But Soleimani played his “Iraqi cards” too fast- too early and even generated the anger of his own people, the Iraqi groups with close ties to Iran.